yandex-cloud/docs/en/vision/operations/face-detection/index.md

-# Detecting faces in an image
+# Detecting faces in images

 _Face detection is currently at the [Preview stage](/docs/overview/concepts/launch-stages)._